Western Digital Corp (WDC): A Deep Dive into Its Performance Pot

 Financial Strength Analysis

 Western Digital Corp's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company has an interest coverage ratio of 0, which positions it worse than 0% of 1604 companies in the Hardware industry.
+The company has an interest coverage ratio of 0, which positions it worse than 0% of 1595 companies in the Hardware industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Score is just 1.48, which is below the distress zone of 1.81.
+The company's Altman Z-Scoreis just 1.58, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.29 indicates a struggle in handling existing debt levels.

 Growth Prospects